 Another reason to visit Charleston is because of the delicious food available.
 There are countless restaurants serving everything from spicy cuisine to seafood dishes.
 Visitors can find something for everyone’s taste buds.

 In addition to enjoying the local food, shoppers can also check out the unique shops found in Charleston.
 For example, art lovers can head to the College Street Gallery to browse through their collection of paintings by local artists.
-Those looking for souvenirs might like to stop by the St. Michael’s Alley Antique Mall.
+Those looking for souvenirs might like to stop by St. Michael’s Alley Antique Mall.

 Hiking is a wonderful way to spend some quality time with family and friends.
 And no matter what kind of hiking you choose to do, Charleston is sure to have trails perfect for any skill level.